Exclusive - Iran pursues ballistic missile work, complicating nuclear talks

 According to Jane's Defense Weekly, Iran recently unveiled an indigenous copy of the Lockheed Martin RQ-170 unmanned aerial vehicle as well as "other, potentially more significant, revelations" - including new versions of the Fateh-110 tactical ballistic missile known as the Hormuz-1 and Hormuz-2.

-Analysts say, however, that Iran has tended to exaggerate its military achievements, including its missile capabilities.
+Military analysts say, however, that Iran has exaggerated its military achievements, including its missile capabilities.

-(Additional reporting by Missy Ryan and Dan Williams in Jerusalem, Fredrik Dahl and Justyna Pawlak in Vienna; Editing by Mark Heinrich)